 Regardless of their differences, both are equally as dangerous for a person’s mental, physical, and cognitive well-being.
 It is difficult to measure who and how many people are affected by it but, several reports suggest that millennials and Gen-Z are most likely to report feeling lonely and depressed.
 According to a study by the University of California, San Diego, In the United States, adults aged around 20 are most likely to be lonely.

 However, some contradictory reports suggest that isolation and loneliness are more likely to affect older adults and the elderly.
-According to the social isolation statistics report from the National Academies of Sciences, Engineering, and Medicine (NASEM), about one-third of adults older than 45 report feeling lonely while nearly one-fourth of adults aged 65 and older are considered to be socially isolated.
+According to the social isolation statistics report from the National Academies of Sciences, Engineering, and Medicine (NASEM), about one-third of adults older than 45 reports feeling lonely while nearly one-fourth of adults aged 65 and older are considered to be socially isolated.

 Nevertheless, social isolation affects all age groups, genders, and ethnicities alike, with some more at risk of experiencing the harmful effects of loneliness than others.
 No doubt, lockdown enforcements and social restraints ordered by the government are essential for protection against covid-19.
 But, this security comes with a price of its own: a possible surge in mental and physical disorders associated with physical and emotional isolation.